 She eventually married Edouard Manet's brother, Eugene, an amateur painter.
 They had a child, Julie.
 Morisot painted Eugene and Julie many times.
 She continued to paint seriously, which she tried to downplay in the presence of her social peers, as it was considered very unusual and a social no-no for a woman to have a serious profession, particularly one so "questionable" as artist.

 She often had doubts about her abilities as a painter; yet she continued to paint, and her work continued to progress amazingly.
-She painted the scenes she was most often in: domestic interiors, portraits of family, and local landscapes with family figures.
+She painted the scenes she was most often in: domestic interiors, portraits of family, and local landscapes (down the page) with family figures.
 They have the glorious sunshine of the Impressionists, combined with a very loose handling, and bold and unusual color relationships, and bold compositions.
 Her use of color is also interesting; she used many pale shades of similar colors to create 'neutral' color 'fields.'
 Then she applied touches of pure, bright and/or dark color to these fields.
 Her use of color was very delicate (again the small, clear bell) but loud and clear with a light touch so common in French painting.
 She also continued to show and be friends with the Impressionists.
 Her work is amazing for its loose perfection - that is, in spite of her free handling of the paint, she managed to use the strokes economically - and just the right kind and color stroke was used - and in her best work, not an extraneous stroke to be found.
 The strokes themselves are sometimes calligraphic and lyrical, and have a beautiful abstract identity of their own, aside from the objects or figures they are describing.

 Her husband Eugene died rather young, leaving her heartbroken.
 A few years later, she herself became ill and died.
 She wrote a note to her daughter, Julie, telling her how much she loved her (her "bibi") just before she died.
 She perhaps thought that her work would not be known to many people in the future, that it was only mediocre.
 She couldn't have been further from the truth.
 One of her well known images is a woman before a mirror; another is her sister Edma at her baby's cradle.
 Here is another image that shows the looseness of her brushwork.
 This image shows how sketchy and loose her work could be.
 See Berthe Morisot's work (down the page) and study her fine brushwork and color sense, as well as her poetic lyricism with figures, still life and landscape.